ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W05-D0-OverviewAndAnnouncements.md

 - How is Object Oriented Design with UML going (assignment 4)?
 Any questions?
 - This week you start your "real" project with a client.
   - **Do you all have meetings scheduled to interview your client this week?**
+    You will need to meet with them this week for the requirements assignment.

 ## Due Dates